Psalm 8

 Psalm 8:3 & 4

-When I consider your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is man that you are mindful of him, the son of man that you care for him?
+When I look at your heavens, the work of your fingers, the moon and stars that you set in place — what are mere mortals, that you concern yourself with them; humans, that you watch over them with such care?

 We are reminded that it was really no big deal for God to create everything including the heavens as it only took His fingers.
 Really, as we see in Genesis 1, it didn't even take His fingers but simply His words.
 As people, for real work it takes not only our fingers but usually our hands and arms as well so David asks the simple question of why God cares for us.
 It is somewhat easier to see how God could care for Adam (man) before the fall but it is more amazing than the stars in the sky as to why God would care for the son of man (children of the fallen Adam).